Best WooCommerce paywall plugin

 • Use WooCommerce to charge for access to any type of content on your website (e.g. an exclusive members-only or subscribers area).

-• Charge for access to a hidden area of your eCommerce online store (e.g. a members-only purchasing club).
+• Charge for access to a hidden area of your ecommerce online store (e.g. a members-only purchasing club).

 • Use subscriptions to generate sustainable ongoing revenue from your WooCommerce paywall.